ONSdigital/sdg_data_updates/CONTRIBUTING.md

 ## Setting up a new indicator automation ##
+There are several ways to move files between you local repository (on your laptop) and the online repository.
+All the instructions below are given for both Git GUI and Git bash, but you need only use one.

 Every new indicator automation requires it's own branch. **Do not work on code in a branch that already exists.**

-1) In Git GUI fetch the most recent version of the repo from Github
+1) Fetch the most recent version of the repo from Github
+- In Git GUI:
   >   Remote > Fetch from > origin

+- In Git Bash:
-To do this with **Git Bash**, use the fetch command and then pull command if "fetch" suggested that your branch is not up to date:
+  > use the fetch command and then pull command if "fetch" suggests that your branch is not up to date.
+  > You can also use `git pull` straight away without "fetching first".
+Performing a pull will automatically perform a fetch command first, but use fetch on its own to understand what has changed on the remote repo (if anything):
   > `git fetch`
+  >
   > `git pull`

-You can also use `git pull` straight away without "fetching first".
-Performing a pull will automatically perform a fetch command first, but use fetch on its own to understand what has changed on the remote repo (if anything).

 2) Create a new branch for the indicator you want to work on
 - In Git GUI:
   > Branch > Create